 Other native species are best left in the wild because of their coarse texture or unruly habit.
 Let’s look at the four different types of dogwood trees best suited to cultivated landscapes.

-Flowering dogwoods grow to between 12 and 20 feet tall with a trunk diameter of 6 to 12 inches.
+Flowering dogwoods grow to between 12 and 20 feet (3.5-6 m.) tall with a trunk diameter of 6 to 12 inches (15-31 cm.).
 They thrive in sun or shade.
 Those in full sun are shorter with better leaf color, especially in the fall.
 In the shade, they may have poor fall color, but they have a more graceful, open canopy shape.

-Native to the Eastern U.S., this handsome tree thrives in U.S. Department of Agriculture plant hardiness zones 5 through 9.
+Native to the Eastern U.S., this handsome tree thrives in USDA plant hardiness zones 5 through 9.
 Flowering dogwood is susceptible to anthracnose, a devastating and incurable disease that can kill the tree.
 In areas where anthracnose is a problem, plant kousa or Cornelian cherry dogwood instead.

 If you’re going to plant near a patio, flowering dogwood may be a better choice because the kousa’s berries create a litter problem.
 It tolerates the cooler temperatures of zones 4 through 8.
 There are several noteworthy hybrids of C. florida and C. kousa.